WhiteheadDesign/Simcoe-Garbage-or-Recyling-Day/README.md

-# Weekly Trash or Recycleing Notification
+# Weekly Trash or Recycling Notification

 An IoT LED project that helps you keep track of your trash and recycling schedule in Simcoe County.